forieux/qmm/docs/background.rst

 of the algorithm to a minimiser of the criterion without tuning parameters.
 On the contrary, the criterion must meet the conditions above.

-The potential implemented in the toolbox, in addition to the square function, are illustrated below.
+The losses implemented in the toolbox, in addition to the square function, are illustrated below.
 The Geman & Mc Clure and the truncated square approximation are not coercive.

 .. image:: ./potentials.png
     :align: center